WarpSpeed: A High-Performance Library for Concurrent GPU Hash Tables: GPU hash table optimizations

 This conflict occurs when thread $T_1$ sees $X$ at $L_1$ and moves to check $L_2$.
 Meanwhile, thread $T_3$ removes $X$ from $L_1$, and thread $T_2$ finds $L_1$ available for insertion.
 Both insertion threads then insert $Y$ into different locations, resulting in duplicate entries of $Y$.
 Neither a query before the insert nor atomicCAS can prevent this conflict.

 To resolve this issue of duplicate keys, threads must establish a serializable ordering for their operations.
-In the hash tables discussed in this paper, we use a lock on the primary bucket of each key to prevent multiple threads from simultaneously processing the same key. \emph{Concurrent CPU hash table implementations IcebergHT~\cite{iceberg}, libcuckoo~\cite{libcuckoo}, and CLHT~\cite{clht} all employ locking to avoid duplicating keys.} There are alternative approaches to locking such as opportunistic concurrency control (OCC) and rollback, but these techniques have expensive memory and garbage collection overheads that are not amenable to the weak memory model of GPUs.
+In the hash tables discussed in this paper, we use a lock on the primary bucket of each key to prevent multiple threads from simultaneously processing the same key. \emph{Concurrent CPU hash table implementations IcebergHT~\cite{iceberg}, libcuckoo~\cite{libcuckoo}, and CLHT~\cite{clht} all employ locking to avoid duplicating keys.}

+\para{Alternative approaches} Locking is not the only method to achieve external synchronization; alternative approaches include opportunistic concurrency control (OCC) and rollback.

+In OCC, the entire hash table bucket is copied during insertion, and the updated bucket is atomically swapped in.
+If the bucket has changed since it was last accessed, the swap fails, and the operation is retried with the new bucket.
+While effective in traditional indexes with infrequent updates, this approach is expensive on GPUs due to their weak memory model, requiring all bucket memory to be read and rewritten with acquire-release semantics.
+Furthermore, it incurs additional overheads due to dynamic memory management and a garbage collector for replaced buckets.

+Rollback, on the other hand, involves scanning for duplicate keys after an item is inserted.
+This doubles the read cost of each insert operation and requires all upsert operations to be commutative, as updates could affect multiple copies of the same key and must be merged.

+Given the high costs and limitations of these alternatives, locking emerges as the most practical choice for GPUs.

 \para{Adversarial benchmark} To verify the correctness of existing tables, we construct an adversarial benchmark to simulate the scenario described in the previous section.
 The adversarial benchmark requires two extensions to each hash table design: a CPU-side function that returns the number of buckets in the table and a GPU-side function that returns the first bucket a key hashes to.